-The denoiser's key novelty lies in its target space: it predicts clean entity \emph{identities} as discrete indices into $\mathcal{E}$, rather than continuous embedding vectors.
-This design choice directly aligns the denoising objective with the KGC objective itself: recovering the missing entity in an incomplete triple conditioned on the observed entity and relation.
-In our formulation, this conditioning signal is explicitly multimodal, since the denoiser receives relation-aware context built from structural, visual, and textual features of the observed side.
-It also avoids the quantization step required when continuous generation outputs must be post-hoc mapped back to entity indices, a mapping that can introduce non-negligible ranking errors when multiple entities share similar embedding neighborhoods.
-Finally, cross-entropy over the discrete vocabulary $\mathcal{E}$ provides well-defined gradients without continuous relaxations, making joint training with the KGE objective straightforward.
+The denoiser, parameterized by $\theta_{\mathrm{den}}$, predicts entity identities as discrete indices into $\mathcal{E}$ rather than continuous embedding vectors, directly aligning denoising with the KGC objective: recovering the missing entity conditioned on the observed entity and relation.
+The conditioning signal is multimodal, fusing structural, visual, and textual features; the denoiser additionally receives a direction embedding to distinguish head from tail prediction.
+This discrete formulation eliminates quantization errors from post-hoc mapping of continuous outputs to entity indices, and cross-entropy over $\mathcal{E}$ yields clean gradients without continuous relaxations, simplifying joint training with the KGE retriever.

 Following D3PM~\cite{austin2021structured}, we define a forward process over $\mathcal{E} \cup \{\texttt{[MASK]}\}$.
 Let $x_0 \in \mathcal{E}$ be the clean target entity.
 The forward process corrupts $x_0$ over $T$ timesteps via a schedule-defined keep probability $p_{\mathrm{keep}}(t)$: